 The open-source nature of PostgreSQL gives users the support of a dedicated community of contributors who are constantly refining the system, making it more secure and relevant.
-Your users can access the collective knowledge of this community to report bugs, crowdsource opinions on development projects and answer their questions.
-The open-source nature of PostgreSQL provides users with many ways to get support, whether they are working in frameworks for Ruby on Rails, Tableau or Datadog.
+Your users can access the collective knowledge of this community to report bugs, crowdsource opinions on development projects, and answer their questions.
+The open-source nature of PostgreSQL provides users with many ways to get support, whether they’re working in frameworks for Ruby on Rails, Tableau, or Datadog.
 Not only can your developers access the community’s collective knowledge and crowdsource help, they can also connect with PostgreSQL experts and services to resolve issues or determine next steps.

 Because PostgreSQL supports both relational and non-relational querying, users can access JSON data using SQL and JSON path expressions.

-PostgreSQL goes beyond merely storing data—the software gives your users the power to define functional languages and data types, including custom types or user-defined types.
-Plus, your company’s developers can use a variety of available extensions and add-ins to customise their PostgreSQL experiences, including PostGIS, Citus, pg_cron, HyperLogLog and t-digest.
+PostgreSQL goes beyond merely storing data—the software gives your users the power to define functional languages and data types, including customised types or user-defined types.
+Plus, your company’s developers can use a variety of available extensions and add-ins to customise their PostgreSQL experiences, including PostGIS, Citus, pg_cron, HyperLogLog, and t-digest.
 PostgreSQL achieves this degree of extensibility because, unlike most relational database management systems, it stores more information in its catalogues than traditional tables and columns.
-Your users have the power to modify tables and in the process, extend PostgreSQL.
+Your users have the power to modify tables, and in the process, extend PostgreSQL.

 PostgreSQL data types explained

-This data type consists of strings of characters such as letters or numbers and it is used to store text values.
-Character data types and string types can occur as either a fixed length, known as char or variable lengths, known as varchar and long varchar.
+This data type consists of strings of characters such as letters or numbers, and it’s used to store text values.
+Character data types and string types can occur as either a fixed length, known as char, or variable lengths, known as varchar and long varchar.
 The length that your user selects affects the validation of the input.

 Dates and times